rasagy/The10Books/list-dump.md

 1. Ajaya- An Epic of the Kaurava Clan by Anand Neelakantan
 2. Moonwalking with Einstein by Joshua Foer
 3. Wings of Fire by A P J Abdul Kalam
-4.Tuesdays with morrie by Mitch Albom
+4. Tuesdays with morrie by Mitch Albom
 5. The Last Lecture by Randy Pausch
 6. Prisoner of Birth by Jeffery Archer
 7. Stay Hungry, Stay Foolish- Rashmi Bansal
-8.The Alchemist by Paulo Coehlo
+8. The Alchemist by Paulo Coehlo
 9. India After Gandhi by Ramchandra Guha
 10. The White Tiger by Arvind Adiga